dth88/kmd-sync-api/README.md

 This sync-API deploys automatically via telegram kmd-sync-bot --> https://github.com/dathbezumniy/kmd-sync-bot

 ## Pre-phase
-This api and telegram kmd-sync-bot are in the very early development stage, so the security of the whole thing is a big question and if you notice any bugs or issues please let me know here via issues or at komodo discord channel @dth.
-If you need any guidance on how to add features/configure or you want to propose an improvement please do not hesitate.
+This api and telegram kmd-sync-bot are in the very early development stages, so there's basically no security at all, anyone who knows your sync-api server ip address can call endpoints just as bot does.
+If you need any guidance on how to add features/configure or you want to propose an improvement please do not hesitate to contact me on komodo discord @dth.

 For now both bot and api tested only on: Ubuntu 18.04 LTS bionic